-Individuals or teams of up to (3) people may enter the contest in their appropriate age division (Intermediate or Senior) in one of the six topic categories previously listed.
+Individuals or a team of (2) people may enter the contest in their appropriate age division (Intermediate or Senior) in one of the six topic categories previously listed.

 To enter, complete the Entry Form, County Extension Agent Approval Form, Human Vertebrate Endorsement and Non-Human Vertebrate Endorsement forms located on pages 15-18.